 Before you freak out and spend the next 20 minutes falling down the WebMD rabbit-hole, it's important to note that SAD is more than just feeling ‘out of it’ for a few days and wanting some pasta.

 SAD is also marked by a withdrawal from social activities, uncharacteristic pessimism and the inability to extract as much pleasure from things that normally make you happy.

 What SAD is not is a personality preference for tiki-torches and warm sunny beaches.
 There are legitimate physiological changes that are happening in your brain and body, mostly connected to light exposure, circadian rhythm disruption and your subsequent ability to absorb serotonin.

 Side note: Serotonin is the neurotransmitter (a naturally produced chemical in your body that sends messages to different parts of your brain) you're always hearing about, and you probably know it can heavily impact your mood.
 If you want to know more about serotonin, this post is an excellent place to start.

 Anyway, that’s the thing about SAD that makes people minimize their symptoms and blame themselves for being in a permanent winter funk, awareness for the physiological components connected to the disorder is low, so the seasonal mood change is conceptualized as a personality preference when it’s actually a physiological response.

 For example, researchers at the University of Copenhagen were able to use brain scans to demonstrate quantifiable differences in the brains of patients who reported experiencing depression-like symptoms in the winter months.

 Here are more stats on SAD according to Mental Health America:

-The good news (finally) is that there are highly effective treatments and interventions for those who suffer from SAD, just read on.
+The good news (finally) is that there are highly effective treatments and interventions for those who suffer from SAD, get 'em while they're hot.